Revolt of 1857 UPSC

 (c) Scarf

-(d) Two sword
+(d) Two swords

 Option a – Lotus and Chapatis

-(b) Begum Hazrat Mahal’s leadership of Awadh.
+(b) Begum Hazrat Mahal’s leadership in Awadh

-(c) marching of Sepoys to Delhi’s Red Fort.
+(c) Sepoys marching to Delhi’s Red Fort

-(c) Popular discontent with British rule
+(c) Widespread dissatisfaction with British rule

 (a) Doctrine of Lapse

-(b) Introduction of Railways and Telegraph
+(b) Railways and Telegraph introduction

-(d) Educational Reforms
+(d) Educational reforms

-Option d – Educational Reforms
+Option d – Educational reforms

 (a) Wellesley